 An increasing number of companies have created bereavement guides and online notification methods.
 Often they will clearly outline the steps you’ll need to take to deal with them.

 You can also use a service called the “Death Notification Service” that will allow you to notify multiple organisations at the same time.

 Types of companies to notify

 The ultimate aim is to either get an asset holder to send you money or transfer an asset into a beneficiary’s name.
-Hopefully, they will release money or assets to you almost straight away if you fall under their ‘probate threshold’.
+Ideally, they will release money or assets to you almost straight away if you fall under their ‘probate threshold’.

-At this early stage, your priorities are:
+At this early stage, your priorities are to:

 If they won’t accept it digitally, you’ll have to go into a branch or post it.
 If you post a death certificate it’s worth doing it by recorded delivery so it doesn’t get lost.
 Make sure you ask the company to send it back the same way.

-There are a lot of reasons you might want to notify a non-asset/debt holder, for example cancelling a contract or removing the deceased from their mailing list.
+There are a lot of reasons you might want to notify a non-asset/debt holder, for example cancelling a contract or removing the deceased from a mailing list.
 Try to be clear about your desired outcome before you contact them.